 Commercial and Industrial: In 2015 we were the largest commercial lender in Hawaii with more total commercial and industrial loans than all Hawaii-based banks combined, according to publicly available data and SNL Financial.
 Our commercial lending segment targets middle market and large Hawaii-based businesses with over \$10 million of revenue and seeks to provide flexible solutions across a diverse range of industries including retail trade, real estate, manufacturing, information services and transportation.
 Our bank offers a focused range of lending products including secured and unsecured loans, lease finance and trade finance, along with both fixed and variable-rate loans over a wide range of terms.
 While we are diversified among products offered and industries served, we are also diversified across loan sizes and geographies in an effort to manage our exposure.
-As of December 31, 2015, our top ten commercial and industrial relationships made up 6.3% of our lending portfolio.
-We maintain a diverse mix of collateral for our secured loans, and 98% of underwritten loans carry an acceptable or better risk grade as of December 31, 2015.
+As of March 31, 2016, our top ten commercial and industrial relationships made up 6.1% of our lending portfolio.
+We maintain a diverse mix of collateral for our secured loans, and 98% of underwritten loans carry an acceptable or better risk grade as of March 31, 2016.
 The average tenor of our loans outstanding is 4 years, with a 12% fixed rate and 88% floating rate mix.
 In addition to servicing our current customers, we believe we can expand our customer base by converting prospects and deepening relationships through cross-selling bank products and services.
-Over the last year we originated 2,316 commercial and industrial loans, and as of December 31, 2015, we had \$3.1 billion of commercial and industrial loans.
+We originated 2,316 commercial and industrial loans during the year ended December 31, 2015.
+For the three months ended March 31, 2016, we originated 525 commercial and industrial loans, and as of March 31, 2016, we had \$3.2 billion of commercial and industrial loans.